 Find a job you love and you'll never work a day in your life.
-That's exactly how I feel about my chosen career in journalism.
-I've been anchoring and reporting stories at KOLD News 13 since June, 1999.
-I started the day after my son, Kurits, turned one year old.
+That is exactly how Dan Marries feels about working as the evening news anchor at KOLD News 13 where he’s been keeping Tucsonans informed since 1999.

 Hawaii News Now